nimoffline/vue-gh-pages/README.md

 If this is left off you will have to commit and push the changes manually.

+Optionally, if you want to set a CNAME to your page (so that www.yourdomain.com forwards to this page), add this field in package.json:

+"cname": "www.yourdomain.com",

 ### Step 4: Now when you're ready to push to github, run: